HomeHyundai

 Detecting the key’s proximity, the powered tailgate opens automatically, so there’s no need to wave a foot under the bumper.
 This comes in at the SEL trim level.

-Driver’s seat leg support
+Driver’s relaxation seat

 In the short-ish time it takes to recharge an Ioniq 5 EV, drivers can relax by reclining their power-adjustable seat and extending the leg support — like an airplane seat in business class.
 This is exclusive to the Limited trim, though.